 Oliver Cabell is a premium shoe brand that has taken a direct-to-consumer approach.
 As a result, they’re able to provide high-quality sneakers, boots, and more at a much lower cost than other brands you may be familiar with.

 When it comes to category pages, there’s a constant struggle to help shoppers find the product they’re looking for and drive more traffic to the product pages (and from there to checkout).
-For Oliver Cabell, we noticed a few ways in which we could help mobile shoppers find the product they were looking for more quickly and streamline their journey to the checkout page.
+For Oliver Cabell, we noticed a few ways in which we could help mobile shoppers find the product they were looking for quickly and streamline their journey to the checkout page.
 First, the Filter button was not very noticeable.
-Second, a large header image took up a lot of space (especially for mobile), preventing users from being able to immediately see the products.
+Second, a large header image took up a lot of space (especially for mobile), preventing users from immediately seeing the products.
 Lastly, the product images were larger than necessary.
 These are the issues we used to formulate our hypothesis.